Achilles Tendon Pain: Causes, Symptoms

 5. Non-Surgical Injection Therapies

-In selected cases, Dr. Dinesh may suggest ultrasound-guided treatments such as corticosteroid or platelet-rich plasma (PRP) injections, to support recovery and reduce inflammation, or TENEX therapy, to help tissue recover.
+In selected cases, may suggest ultrasound-guided treatments such as corticosteroid or platelet-rich plasma (PRP) injections, to support recovery and reduce inflammation, or TENEX therapy, to help tissue recover.
 These are provided within the scope of evidence-based medicine.

 6. Lifestyle and Ergonomic Advice